Stockmann's disclosure policy

 Insiders and silent period

 Stockmann also observes a 30-day silent period before the publication of the interim report and the financial statement bulletin.
 During this time Stockmann does not comment on the company's sales or earnings performance or its future outlook.
-No meetings with representatives of the capital market will be held during the silent period.

 Stockmann uses stock exchange and press releases, financial reports, its website, and meetings and events as the main channels of communication.

 Stockmann plc's stock exchange releases are published without undue delay on the company's website, where they are available for a minimum of five years from the date of disclosure.
-The releases are also stored in a national release archive maintained by NASDAQ OMX.
+The releases are also stored in a national release archive maintained by NASDAQ Helsinki.

 A crisis is an unexpected, extraordinary event that seriously jeopardises Stockmann's operations, the fulfilment of its customer promise, or its shareholder value or reputation.
 Crisis communication is a part of the company's risk management, and its objective is to ensure that the necessary communication measures can be implemented quickly and efficiently in such crisis situations.